-The Company is obligated, pursuant to a Registration Rights Agreement between the Company, the Placement Agents and the note holders dated March 1, 2004 to file a registration statement with the Securities and Exchange Commission to register the shares of Common Stock issuable upon conversion of the notes payable and the related warrants on or before the later of March 31, 2004 or, within 25 days following the issuance thereof, and to use our best efforts to cause such registration statement to become effective within 60 days following the SEC's first written comments on the registration statement.
-Pursuant to EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock", the relative fair values of the warrants of \$1,302 have been recorded as a short-term liability during March 2004 as the Company has not yet filed the registration statement.
-Further, the \$9,924 balance of the note and un-amortized discounts for beneficial conversion feature and warrants of \$3,879 is presented as short-term liability as of March 31, 2004 as the note holders have the right to call for payment on demand as the registration statement has not been filed in accordance with the Registration Rights Agreement.
+The Company is obligated, pursuant to a Registration Rights Agreement between the Company, the Placement Agents and the note holders dated March 1, 2004 to file a registration statement with the Securities and Exchange Commission to register the shares of Common Stock issuable upon conversion of the notes payable and the related warrants on or before March 31, 2004 or, within 25 days following the issuance thereof, and to use our best efforts to cause such registration statement to become effective within 60 days following the relevant filing date.
+Pursuant to EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock", the relative fair values of the warrants of \$1,302 have been recorded as a liability during March 2004 as the Company has not yet filed the registration statement.
+Further, the \$9,924 balance of the note and un-amortized discounts for conversion feature and warrants of \$8,653 is presented as current liability as of March 31, 2004 as the note holders have the right to call for payment on demand as the registration statement has not been filed in accordance with the Registration Rights Agreement.
 In addition, the Company is required to report a value of the warrant as a fair value and record the fluctuation to the fair value of the warrant liability to current operations.
-During the period from March 3, 2004 to March 31, 2004, the change of the relative fair value of the warrants is \$586, which is recorded as other income.
+During the period from March 1, 2004 to March 31, 2004, the change of the fair value of the warrants resulted in a gain of \$586.
 The fair value of warrants outstanding at March 31, 2004 of \$717 was computed using the Black-Scholes model under the following assumptions: (1) expected life of 0.27~0.19 years; (2) volatility of 95%, (3) risk free interest of 0.95% and dividend rate of 0%.
 As of December 2004, the Company has not received any demands for payment from the note holders.